Karam Singh: Early life

-Karam Singh was born on 15 September 1915 in the village of Sehna, Barnala district, in Punjab, British India in a Jatt Sikh family.
+Karam Singh was born on 15 September 1915 in the village of Sehna, Barnala district, in Punjab, British India in a tarkhan Sikh family.
 His father, Uttam Singh, was a farmer.
 Singh also intended to become a farmer, but he decided to join the army after being inspired by the stories of First World War veterans from his village.
 After completing his primary schooling in his village, in 1941, he joined the Army.

 Military career

 On 15 September 1941, he enrolled in the 1st battalion of the Sikh Regiment.
 For his conduct and courage in the Battle of the Admin Box during the Burma Campaign of World War II, he was awarded the Military Medal.
 As a young, war-decorated sepoy, he earned respect from fellow soldiers in his battalion.
 He was one of the five soldiers selected by then Prime Minister Jawaharlal Nehru to raise the Indian flag for the first time after independence in 1947.